martinstork/BeerAdvice/README.md

 ### Environment variables
 The release pipeline for this repository is configured to set the environment variables automatically.
-To make the API work in a diffrent environment you need to setup the following environment variables:
+To make the API work in a different environment you need to setup the following environment variables:

 | Variable | Description | Value |
 | --- | --- | --- |